awsdocs/amazon-connect-admin-guide/doc_source/turn-by-turn-transcript.md

 # Quickly navigate transcripts and audio<a name="turn-by-turn-transcript"></a>

-Supervisors are often required to review many agents calls for quality assurance purposes\.
+Supervisors are often required to review the contacts for many agents, for quality assurance purposes\.
 The turn\-by\-turn transcript and sentiment data helps you quickly identify and navigate to the portion of the recording that is of interest to you\.

 The following image shows features that enable you to quickly navigate transcripts and audio to find areas that need your attention\.
+While the image shows a voice contact, the same features apply to chat contacts\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/connect/latest/adminguide/images/contact-lens-navigate-transcripts2.png)

 1. Use [Show transcript summary](#contact-lens-contact-summarization) to review only the issue, outcome, and/or action item\.

-1. Use [Autoscroll](#autoscroll) to jump around the audio or transcript\.
+1. Use [Autoscroll](#autoscroll) for voice contacts, to jump around the audio or transcript\.
 The two always stay in sync\.

-1. Scan for [sentiment emojis](#sentiment-emojis) to quickly identify a part for the transcript you want to listen to\.
+1. Scan for [sentiment emojis](#sentiment-emojis) to quickly identify a part for the transcript you want to read or listen to\.

-1. Choose the timestamp to jump to that part of the audio recording\.
+1. Choose the timestamp to jump to that part of the audio recording or transcript\.

 ## Show transcript summary<a name="contact-lens-contact-summarization"></a>